pawn002/blog/content/blog/building-whisper-transcription-app.md

 Choosing Angular Material was pragmatic rather than perfect.
 While other frameworks might offer better performance or smaller bundle sizes, Angular Material provided established patterns, solid accessibility baselines, and faster development velocity when working with Claude Code.
 For an MVP proving a concept, "good enough and fast" beat "theoretically optimal but slower."

 **Open Source Transparency vs. Competitive Advantage** Making the entire codebase public means anyone can fork it, rebrand it, or build a commercial competitor.
 That's intentional.
-The goal isn't market dominance—it's demonstrating that privacy-preserving tools are buildable and that AI can democratize development.
+The goal isn't market dominance—it's mission alignment: demonstrating that privacy-preserving tools are buildable and that AI can democratize development.
 If someone builds on this work to create something better, that validates the mission.

 **Technical Debt from AI-Assisted Development** Collaborating with Claude Code accelerated development but created architectural decisions I might revisit.
 Some abstractions reflect AI suggestions rather than my own design preferences.
 The trade-off: ship in weeks instead of months, but accept that refactoring may be needed as the project matures.
 For an MVP, time-to-validation justified the technical debt.